 125 PENNSYLVANIA Persons who can receive or administer ("laypersons") Person at risk of experiencing an opioid-related overdose.
 Family member, friend, or other person in a position to assist a person at risk of experiencing an opioid-related overdose.
 Law enforcement officer.
 Firefighter.
-Layperson possession without prescription Not addressed by statute.
-Layperson administration Layperson can administer naloxone to another person whom he or she believes to be suffering an opioid-related drug overdose.
+Layperson possession without prescription Layperson Not addressed by statute.
+Layperson can administer naloxone to another person whom he or administration she believes to be suffering an opioid-related drug overdose.
 Training and education requirements Person, law enforcement agency, fire department or fire company acting in good faith and with reasonable care who administers naloxone to another person whom the person believes to be suffering an opioid-related drug overdose: (1) is immune from criminal prosecution, sanction under any professional licensing statute, and civil liability for such act; (2) is not subject to professional review for such act; and (3) is not liable for any civil damages for acts or omissions resulting from such act.
 Receipt of training and instructional materials and the prompt seeking of additional medical assistance create a rebuttable presumption that the person acted with reasonable care in administering naloxone.
-Pennsylvania Department of Health must: In consultation with the Pennsylvania Emergency Health Services Council, implement training, treatment protocols, equipment lists, and other policies and procedures for all types of emergency medical services providers; and In consultation with the Department of Drug and Alcohol Programs, develop or approve training and instructional materials about recognizing opioid-related overdoses, Co-prescription administering naloxone, and promptly seeking medical attention.
-Not addressed by statute. requirements Requirements placed on insurers Not addressed by statute.
+Pennsylvania Department of Health must: In consultation with the Pennsylvania Emergency Health Services Council, implement training, treatment protocols, equipment lists, and other policies and procedures for all types Compagnintion of emergency medical services providers; and In consultation with the Department of Drug and Alcohol Programs, develop or approve training and instructional materials about recognizing opioid-related overdoses, administering naloxone, and promptly seeking medical attention.
+Not addressed by statute.
+Co-prescription requirements Not addressed by statute.
+Requirements placed on insurers Not addressed by statute.
 Naloxone in schools Not addressed by statute.
-Dispensing or administration According to information from the PDMP/TTAC, Pennsylvania tracks naloxone administration in the PDMP.
-61 LAPPA did not reported to PDMP Other provisions of locate a statute or regulation directing this reporting.
-None. note
+Dispensing or administration reported to PDMP According to information from the PDMP/TTAC, Pennsylvania tracks naloxone administration in the PDMP.
+61 LAPPA did not locate a statute or regulation directing this reporting.
+Other provisions of note None.